Mazda Wankel engine: 8C

 The 8C engine is used as a generator for the 2023 MX-30 e-Skyactiv R-EV plug-in hybrid.

 The 8C is a single rotor with a radius of 120mm, a depth of 76mm, an eccentric offset of 17.5mm, using 2.5mm apex seals, and displacing 830cc making up to 75 hp (55 kW) at 4700rpm and 116 Nm (85 lb-ft) at 4000 rpm.
-It has a higher compression ratio of 11.9:1 and the first instance of Gasoline direct injection in a production rotary engine, which improves fuel economy by as much as 25%.
+It has gasoline direct injection, a higher compression ratio of 11.9:1 and improves fuel economy by as much as 25 percent.

 Various other technologies have been integrated to increase the efficiency of the engine further, including exhaust gas recirculation (EGR) to reduce the combustion chamber temperatures and plasma spray coatings on the insides of the housings to reduce the friction on the rotor.

 Changes have also been made to decrease the weight of the unit such as using aluminium side housings, which saved 15 kg.